fresconews/style/readme.md

 The style guides are based off both [`AirBnb`](https://github.com/airbnb/javascript) and [`NYT`](https://github.com/NYTimes/objective-c-style-guide).

-The repo is separated by directories, each directory being its own language or framework.
+The repo is separated by directories, each directory being its own `language` or `framework`.

 ##Table of Contents -